wearearima/big-data-platform/deployment/README.md

 We will use Postgres as a database for storing data, but we will also need it to provide databases for Superset, [Hive Metastore](https://cwiki.apache.org/confluence/display/Hive/AdminManual+Metastore+3.0+Administration#AdminManualMetastore3.0Administration-RunningtheMetastoreWithoutHive) and Argo.
 Hive Metastore is a tool necessary for managing Iceberg tables.

-We will install Postgres through [Kubegres](https://www.kubegres.io/), a Kubernetes operator allowing to deploy Postgres with data replication and failover enabled out-of-the box.
+We will install Postgres through [Kubegres](https://www.kubegres.io/), a Kubernetes operator allowin to deploy Postgres with data replication and failover enabled out-of-the box.

 Again, we will be using Kind's default storage class.
 If this was not the case, additional configuration steps would be necessary.